meeshkan/DefinitelyMocked/README.md

 ## Installing services

 Browse for services in [services](./services) folder.
 Every subfolder in `services` is a service description containing, for example, an OpenAPI specification for the service.
-For an example, see the service description for `Github` v3 API in [./services/githubv3](./services/githubv3).
+For an example, see the service description for [Github REST API v3](https://developer.github.com/v3/) in [./services/githubv3](./services/githubv3).

 Once you've found a service you need for your tests, install it from [npm](https://www.npmjs.com/).
 Service descriptions are publishes under the [@unmock](https://www.npmjs.com/org/unmock) organization.